In honor of this week’s holiday,a book review post from a few years back:

 You think you know everything about Thanksgiving, don’t you?
 How the Native Americans saved the Pilgrims from starving [and] how the Pilgrims held a big feast to celebrate and say thank you . . .
 Well listen up.
 I have a news flash . . .

-The illustrations are clever, slightly cartoonish and often symbolic: for instance, with a giant quill pen the women of America storm a generic state house (staffed by men) engraved with the motto: GO AWAY WE’RE BUSY.
+The illustrations are clever, slightly cartoonish and often symbolic: for instance, on one page the women of America hoist a giant quill pen to storm a generic state house, which of course is stuffed by men who take refuge behind the motto: GO AWAY WE’RE BUSY.
 Sarah doesn’t age during the thirty-year process, appearing as an epic figure in page after page.
 But I doubt that she would have wrapped herself in the feminist mantle, for even though she believed firmly in women’s education, she also believed that men and women occupied separate spheres of influence.
 When asked to take on the editor’s job at Godey’s in Philadelphia, she preferred the title “editress” and asked to do her work from Boston until her son graduated from Harvard.
 No doubt Sarah was “bold, brave, stubborn, and smart,” but the superhero label Anderson seems determined to stick on her is over the top.
 I like the human stature of Sarah Gives Thanks a lot better: a good woman, by all accounts, and that’s “super” enough.

 The Thankful Book, by Todd Parr.
 Little, Brown, 2012, 32 pages.
 Age/interest level: 3-up.